Algebraic independence of solutions to multiple Lotka-Volterra systems: Preliminaries

-Intuitively, given an algebraic vector field $X$ on $V$, the Lie derivative $\mathcal{L}_s(g)$, for some $g \in F$, measures the variation of $g$ along the flow of $s$.
+To help our reader develop some intuition, let us explain how the Lie derivative interacts with vector fields.
+Given a rational vector field $X$ on $V$, the Lie derivative $\mathcal{L}_s(g)$, for some $g \in F$, measures the variation of $g$ along the flow of $s$.
 This can be made precise using the local existence of integral curves of a vector field, but we give a more algebraic interpretation.
 Consider a rational vector field on affine space $\mathbb{A}^n$ given by